create3000/x_ite/docs/_posts/components/Shape/TwoSidedMaterial.md

 ### SFBool [in, out] **separateBackColor** FALSE

-SeparateBackColor determines whether separate Material values are used for back faces.
+*separateBackColor* determines whether separate Material values are used for back faces.

 #### Warning